Steven-matos/discord-rsvp-bot/COMMANDS.md

 1. Wait for the current setup to finish
 2. Or restart the bot and try again
 3. Use `/list_commands` to see available options

+### If Setup Commands Fail with "Interaction Already Acknowledged"
+1. **This error has been fixed** - the bot now handles Discord's interaction timing automatically
+2. If you still see this error, simply **try the command again**
+3. Failed setups now **automatically clean up** their state so you can retry immediately
+4. The bot will show clear error messages if timing issues occur
+5. You can safely retry `/setup_weekly_schedule` or `/edit_event` without restarting the bot

+### If Modals Don't Appear
+1. The bot now checks for interaction timing issues before sending modals
+2. If a modal fails to appear, you'll get a clear error message
+3. Simply **try the command again** - no need to restart or wait
+4. Common modal commands that are now more reliable:
+   - `/setup_weekly_schedule`
+   - `/edit_event`
+   - Clicking "Continue to Next Day" during setup

 ### If Reminders Aren't Working
 1. Check your reminder settings with `/configure_reminders`